Polymer/old-docs-site/polymer.md

 #### Binding and custom attributes

-Toolkit makes it possible to bind references between components via attributes.
+{{site.project_title}} makes it possible to bind references between components via attributes.
 Generally, attributes are only string-valued, so the binding engine interprets reference bindings specially (in particular, interrogating an attribute for a bound reference property will just return the binding expression (the double-mustache).

 Let's modify our `name-tag` to take a record instead of individual properties.